fsaresh/fsaresh.github.io/content/posts/personal_finance/credit_cards/index.md

 These can be really useful if you have a big purchase coming up!
 For example, my cat had a major procedure done last year, and I was able to snag $500 by getting a new card that had a signon bonus instead of just paying for it with a normal setup.
 You can then either cancel the card if you want to keep your average credit age up or keep it if you want to have more active accounts -- both are factors in your credit score.

 ## Churning
 "Churning" is a term for maximizing what credit cards can do for you beyond what I described above.
 With everything I've described so far, it's been finding a setup that works for you in the longterm that you stick with.

 Churning is more about pumping and dumping credit cards to maximize manufactured spending, signon bonuses, and other benefits to keep the best of the best of benefits.
 It's a lot of work to manage effectively, but if you do it perfectly, it can basically be a second job in the revenue it can generate.

 Message me if you want more info, but I also am not really into the churning scene and will just send you additional resources not worth listing here.

+## More Details
+Feel free to check out [this post](https://www.uponarriving.com/2016/10/26/step-3-choosing-credit-card/) if you want more detail on anything I described!